 Traffic Bureau Receives Award

-The traffic bureau enjoys strong support from Chief Eddington, who recognizes the value of a unit dedicated to full-time traffic safety.
+The traffic bureau enjoys strong support from Chief Cook, who recognizes the value of a unit dedicated to full-time traffic safety.
 Evanston Police Department's Traffic Bureau received National & State Awards for Traffic Safety and Enforcement Initiatives.

 The Traffic Bureau has six officers and one civilian towing coordinator that is supervised by one sergeant.
 Officer’s primary duties are conducted through the use of covert police vehicle and marked police motorcycles.
 View organization chart>>>